So often, during his twelve years of life, Quincy would hop onto my luggage when I was packing for a business trip and try to stop me from going.

-The Numismatic Guaranty Corporation (NGC) recently announced its Collector’s Society 2016 NGC Registry Award Winners, and my collection of Young Head Victoria Sovereigns, “The Young Victoria Collection,”1 was awarded Best in Category in the 2016 World Coin Competitive Sets competition for the Sovereign (Victoria) 1838-1901, Circulation Issue2 category.
-The collection won the Best in Category award previously in 2012.
+The Numismatic Guaranty Corporation (NGC) recently announced its Collector’s Society 2019 NGC Registry Award Winners, and my collection of Young Head Victoria Sovereigns, “The Young Victoria Collection,” was awarded Best in Category in the 2019 World Coin Competitive Sets competition for the Sovereign (Victoria) 1838-1901, Circulation Issue category.
+The collection previously won the Best in Category award in 2012, 2016, and 2017.

 The Young Victoria Collection in its entirety can be seen here.